U.N. rights chief seeks Xinjiang visit this year, says HK trials key test

 Government officials in Beijing and Hong Kong say the national security law is needed to avert threats to national security, and that the rights and freedoms of ordinary Hong Kong people are being be protected.

-“The High Commissioner is advised to stop making erroneous remarks against China, and refrain from interfering in China’s sovereignty and judicial independence,” Liu Yuyin, spokesman at China’s mission in Geneva, said by email.
+“The High Commissioner is advised to stop making erroneous remarks against China, and refrain from interfering in China’s sovereignty and judicial independence,” Liu said.

 Critics say the law is being used to crush dissent in the global financial hub, an assertion Beijing rejects.